Timur: Ancestry

 Historian Peter Jackson considers it generally accepted that Timur was of "unimpeachable Mongol ancestry".
-Subsequent Timurid histories such as Yazdi's Zafarnama, Hafiz-i Abru's Zubdat at-tawarikh, and the Muiz al-Ansab trace his paternal descent from Tumbinai Khan, a male-line ancestor of Genghis Khan.
-However, while Rashid al-Din's Jami' al-tawarikh and the Secret History of the Mongols assign a common ancestry with Genghis Khan to Timur's tribe the Barlas as a whole, no written evidence from Timur's lifetime or earlier makes such a link to him directly.
+Timurid histories, such as Yazdi's Zafarnama, Hafiz-i Abru's Zubdat at-tawarikh, and the Muiz al-Ansab, trace his paternal descent from Tumbinai Khan, a male-line ancestor of Genghis Khan.
+However, while Rashid al-Din's Jami' al-tawarikh and the Secret History of the Mongols assign a common ancestry with Genghis Khan to Timur's tribe as a whole, no written evidence from Timur's lifetime or earlier makes such a link to him directly.